Woodland Hills Wrongful Termination Lawyers

 Seeking Justice for Unlawfully Fired Employees

 Being terminated from your job can be stressful and life altering.
-While your employer may give a legitimate reason for your firing, you may suspect you were fired for reasons that are not only unjust but violate local or federal laws.
+While your employer may give a legitimate reason for your firing, you may suspect you were fired for reasons that violate local or federal laws.
 When this is the case, your employer can be held liable for their actions.

 If you believe you were unfairly fired from your job, contact our trusted Woodland Hills wrongful termination attorneys today.
 Payab & Associates is a leading Southern California employment law firm that has recovered millions for wronged workers.